averykhoo/language-identification/README.md

         *   but keep most common vernacular words (whitelist / dictionary)?
 *   remove low-count word ngrams
 *   count char ngrams
+*   dedupe repeated chars?
+    *   hello -> helo <- hellloooo
+    *   `1608.03030` -> sequences such as 'hahahaha...' or 'arghhhhh...'
+                        we restricted any sequence of repeating characters to at most five repetitions where the repeating pattern can be from one to four characters

 #   cld2